KDUL-LP: History

-During its entire run on Channel 12, KDUL-LP operated under construction permit program test authority.
+KDUL ceased broadcasting on August 31, 2001, when the transmitter was turned off by Midwest Communications, which bought Shockley's Duluth radio operations.
+The studios were managed for another three weeks until a new tenant leased the space.
+KBJR resumed its secondary affiliation with UPN to air the new Star Trek: Enterprise.
+During its entire run on Channel 12, KDUL-LP operated under program test authority.
 The construction permit for Channel 12 was canceled after KDUL-LP went silent.
 The Federal Communications Commission (FCC) deleted KDUL-LP on May 15, 2008, nearly seven years after its last broadcast.